 Similarly to prohibiting harassment, California law requires employers to “take all affordable steps important to save you and stop harassment and discrimination.”
 Employers are strictly liable for adversarial surroundings and harassment via a supervisor.
 Liability arises for harassment based totally on whether or not you are a member of a protected class.
 Moreover, laws against discrimination are being violated due to harassment of employees based on sex, membership of different categories and race.
 Harassment can only be decreased by grooming individuals and educating everyone about laws pertaining to these issues.

 When vendors and customers harass the employees they become liable.
 This liability has been imposed where the organization knew or has been made aware of the extreme and pervasive behavior and didn’t take steps to prevent the harassment.
 Sometimes, for the marketing employees, they have to visit their customers physically door by door, where chances of harassment increase.
 Special circumstances arose in a case of marketing by a female employee which mostly hired to be attractive to the customers based on their looks.

 A current supreme court decision in California held that an employee may hold a sexual harassment claim through displaying that a manager’s favoritism of employees with whom he has affairs creates antagonistic operating surroundings.
-On the other hand, if the supervisor is aware of the laws it may be possible to decrease the rate of harassment of employees by supervisors.
-Click here to learn more about Orange County employee rights lawsuits and attorneys that assist with these issues.
+According to cooper-law.com, if the supervisor is aware of the laws it may be possible to decrease the rate of harassment of employees by supervisors.

 New California Sexual Harassment and Discrimination law